Return to ARTICLE INDEX

-Before the music we spent time hiking in the northern section of Canyonlands National Park.
+Before the music festival, we spent time hiking in the northern section of Canyonlands National Park.
 There are a lot of short trails that take you to incredible scenery.

-After the festival we drove down to the Pinnacles section of Canyonlands to camp and hike for several days.
-From the campground you have access to an extensive trail system that traverses red rock and deep canyons in a series of connecting loops.
+After the festival, we drove down to the Pinnacles Section of Canyonlands to camp and hike for several days.
+From the campground, you have access to an extensive trail system that traverses red rock and deep canyons in a series of connecting loops.

 Time to return home.